Shrey1306/shrey.github.io/content/projects/researchmatch.md

 Hybrid ranker that blends BM25, ANN & re-ranking LLM in a single gRPC hop.

-Personalised digests—a Notification Hub surfaces new papers or open RA-ships the moment they land.
+Personalised digests—a Notification Hub surfaces new papers the moment they land.

 ResearchMatch started as a 500 profiles JSON prototype; the envisioned pipeline can ingest every faculty profile on Earth and serve sub-second, personalised matches.

-We built this as a team at Georgia Tech for CS6675: Advanced Internet Systems and Applications</p><p> - Shrey Gupta</p><a data-comment-link href="https://substack.com/@sgupta1306/note/c-120214927">Read on Substack</a></div><script async src="https://substack.com/embedjs/embed.js" charset="utf-8"></script>
+We built this as a team at Georgia Tech for CS6675: Advanced Internet Systems and Applications</p><p> - Shrey Gupta</p><a data-comment-link href="https://substack.com/profile/197564043-shrey-gupta/note/c-120214927">Read on Substack</a></div><script async src="https://substack.com/embedjs/embed.js" charset="utf-8"></script>